yuphing-ong/pyunifi/README.md

 ```

 You can find about the site ID by selecting the site in the UniFi web interface,
 i.e. "My other site".
-Then you can find ia its URL (`https://localhost:8443/manage/s/foobar`)
+Then you can find its URL (`https://localhost:8443/manage/s/foobar`)
 that the site ID is `myothersite`.

 API